MicroServices-SocialApp/Auth-API/README.md

     Initialized the project environment using Python.

-    Installed core dependencies: FastAPI for the web framework, SQLAlchemy (with an async driver) for the ORM to interact with the database, and Pydantic for data validation and defining schemas.
+    Installed core dependencies: FastAPI for the web framework.

-2. Database Configuration

-    Set up a PostgreSQL database connection using SQLAlchemy and configured the session management.

-    Defined the database models using SQLAlchemy's Declarative base.

-    Setup Alembic for the database upgrades and history.

-3. User Authentication and Authorization
+2. User Authentication and Authorization

-    Implemented user creation and login endpoints.

-    Utilized werkzeug for securely hashing and verifying user passwords.
+    Utilized werkzeug for securely verifying user passwords.

-    Integrated OAuth2 (specifically the Password flow) for issuing access tokens upon successful login.
+    Integrated OAuth2 for issuing access tokens upon successful login.

     Implemented JWT (JSON Web Tokens) for stateless user authentication.
 The JWTs are signed and contain the user ID, allowing the API to identify the authenticated user on subsequent requests.

-    Created a dependency function to extract and validate the JWT from the request header, ensuring that only authenticated and authorized users can access protected routes.

-4. CRUD Operations Implementation

-    User: Developed endpoints for creating a user and fetching user details.

-5. Data Validation
+3. Data Validation

     Leveraged Pydantic models to define the expected structure and validation rules for all incoming request data (e.g., email format, required fields for a post) and outgoing response data.
 This ensures data integrity and consistency.

-6. Testing
+4. Testing

-    Wrote unit and integration tests using Pytest to ensure all endpoints, database operations, and authentication logic functioned as expected.
+    Wrote unit and integration tests using Pytest to ensure authentication logic functioned as expected.
 This included testing successful operations, error handling, and authorization failures.

 # What I Learned

-1. Object-Relational Mapping (ORM)

-    Deepened my understanding of SQLAlchemy, mastering how to define complex database schemas, manage sessions, and execute queries, moving beyond raw SQL to more manageable and type-safe data interactions.

 2. API Security Essentials